tinyzimmer/vault-plugin-java-pki/README.md

 |`format`| In addition to the builtin formats, provides a `jks` option|
 |`password`| When requesting a `jks` keystore, the password to encrypt the private key with|

+When creating a role for issuing certificates, the backend will allow `key_bits=1024`.
+Vault itself prohibits this for good reason, however there are use cases for embedded devices that further encrypt their traffic via other means.

 ## Installation

 Ensure `go` on your system, then retrieve the source: